MDaily7/Life-Expectancy-In-the-US/README.md

 * How often people leave their jobs due to mental health?

-broken out by gender
+-broken out by gender

-broken out by state
+-broken out by state

 * How likely is someone who works remote to seek out mental health?